Denied Boarding Compensation

 Compensation for Denied Boarding

 If you have been denied a reserved seat on Aer Lingus, you are probably entitled to monetary compensation.
-This notice explains Aer Lingus’s obligation and the passenger's rights in the case of an oversold flight, in accordance with regulations of the U.S. Department of Transportation.
+This notice explains Aer Lingus's obligation and the guest's rights in the case of an oversold flight, in accordance with regulations of the U.S. Department of Transportation.

 Volunteers and Boarding Priorities

 If a flight is oversold (more guests hold confirmed reservations than there are seats available), no one may be denied boarding against his or her will until airline personnel first ask for volunteers who will give up their reservation willingly, in exchange for compensation of the airline's choosing.
 If there are not enough volunteers, other guests may be denied boarding involuntarily in accordance with the boarding priority of Aer Lingus as follows: There are certain groups that are subject to pre-acceptances to avoid involuntary denied boarding.
 These groups are: